jorgearanda/streamlines/README.md

   Refugee cards dumped this way are lost for the rest of the game.
   Streamline cards dumped this way are placed in the discard pile, and so they may come back to the game later on.
 * Event cards: these take effect immediately.
+The player may then draw another card (without using up additional Actions).
+  If subsequent cards are also Event cards, the player may continue drawing (without using up Actions).

 Events
 ------